 Yellow Jackets

-Like bald-faced hornets, yellow jackets are also known to be aggressive to humans and can sting repeatedly, potentially causing an allergic reaction in those unlucky enough to be stung.
-Yellow jackets have a distinct look, with a bold yellow and black striped pattern and segmented, hairless bodies.
+Yellow jackets are also known to be aggressive to humans and can sting repeatedly, potentially causing an allergic reaction in those unlucky enough to be stung.
+Yellow jackets have a distinct appearance, with bold yellow-and-black striped patterns and segmented, hairless bodies.

 Mud Daubers